atharvbyadav/Dark-Store-Feasibility-Analysis/README.md

    - The **cleaned, processed dataset** is used for predictions.

 2️⃣ **Data Analysis & Visualization**
-   - Population growth, order volume trends, and demand spikes analyzed.
+   - Population growth, order volume trends and demand spikes analyzed.
    - Graphs & charts provide insights into neighborhood potential.

 3️⃣ **Machine Learning Model**